 COVID-19 seems to be spreading easily and sustainably in the community ("community spread") in many affected geographic areas.
 Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.

-Can the virus that causes COVID-19 be spread through food, including restaurant take out, refrigerated or frozen packaged food?
+Can I get COVID-19 from food (including restaurant take-out, produce, refrigerated, or packaged food) or drinking water?